-State law requires our update to our ECA policies and regulations to include the "best available science" in considering policies and regulations to protect the functions and values of critical areas.
+State law requires the updates to our ECA policies and regulations to include the "best available science" in considering policies and regulations to protect the functions and values of critical areas.
 Our ECA policies and regulations must give "special consideration" to measures necessary to preserve or enhance anadromous fisheries (see RCW 36.70A.172 and WAC 365-195 Sections 900 through 925).

 Our updated ECA policies and regulations will continue to comply with the Growth Management Act and include current best available science.